Are these the best green energy stocks to watch?

 5 best green energy stocks to watch

-Note that the following shares have not been chosen as the 5 best green energy stocks in the world alone, but rather based on various factors including market cap, future growth prospects, dividends and latest results.
+Note that the following shares have not been chosen as the 5 best green energy stocks in the world alone, but rather based on various factors including market cap, future growth prospects, dividends, and latest results.
+This list was last updated on 25 April 2022.

 McPhy Energy is a France-based company that specialises in zero-carbon hydrogen production and distribution equipment (electrolysers and refuelling stations).
 It develops hydrogen storage and production solutions for the merchant hydrogen market and renewable energy industry.4